ExHammer/hammer/README.md

 ## Available Backends

-- Hammer.Backend.ETS (provided with Hammer)
+- Hammer.Backend.ETS (provided with Hammer for testing and dev purposes, not very good for production use)
 - [Hammer.Backend.Redis](https://github.com/ExHammer/hammer-backend-redis)

 ## Getting Help